 Failure to provide or repair a carbon monoxide or smoke alarm will result in a fine of up to $250 against the landlord.

 Landlords are required to mitigate standing water or drainage problems and repair any leaks that could cause mold or contribute to a mosquito infestation.
 The landlord who is charging a tenant for water or sewer services must notify the tenant if the water supply exceeds a maximum contaminate level.

 Landlords are required to make and pay for any repairs to make the unit livable that are not caused by the tenant.

 - Sending Notice–All requests for repairs must be sent to the landlord in writing, except in emergency situations.
 The landlord shall be given a reasonable amount of time to get the repairs done.
 “Reasonable time” may depend on the nature of the required repair.

 Tenant’s Options if Repairs Aren’t Made in North Carolina

 If repairs aren’t made in a timely manner, the tenant has a few possible options for resolving the issue.

-- Withhold Rent – Tenants may not withhold rent payments in order to force landlords to fulfill their duties without the permission of the court unless the landlord agrees to it in writing or a judge allows the tenant to withhold rent pursuant to a court order.
+- Withhold Rent – Tenants may not withhold rent payments, unless the landlord agrees to it in writing, or a judge allows the tenant to withhold rent pursuant to a court order.

 - Rent Abatement – North Carolina law allows tenants to seek money damages by way of rent abatement.
 To obtain a rent rebate, a tenant must file an action in Small Claims Court for the reduced value of the rental property.